beneboeck/toep-cov-estimation/README.md

 ## Usage

 Currently, only the real-valued projected least squares estimator (denoted as PLS in our work) is available.
-By running the script "main.m", you apply the PLS estimator with hyperparameter tuning to samples generated from an AR(3) process.
+By running the script "main_example.m", you apply the PLS estimator with hyperparameter tuning to samples generated from an AR(3) process.

 ## Citation
 If you are using this code for your research, please cite